intechsolutionstn/odoo-18-enterprise-custom/README.md

-# Odoo 18 Enterprise Custom - One-Command Installation
+# Odoo 18 Community Educational - One-Command Installation

 ⚠️ **EDUCATIONAL USE ONLY** - This project is intended for educational and learning purposes only.
 Please respect Odoo's licensing terms and use only for legitimate educational activities.

-Set up Odoo 18 Enterprise with subscription warning removed quickly for development/production using Docker Compose.
+Set up Odoo 18 Community with subscription warning removed quickly for educational purposes using Docker Compose.
+No external registry dependencies required.

 ## 🚀 Quick Installation

-Install Docker and Docker Compose, then run the following to set up Odoo 18 Enterprise:
+Install Docker and Docker Compose, then run the following to set up Odoo 18 Community:

 ```bash
 curl -s https://raw.githubusercontent.com/intechsolutionstn/odoo-18-enterprise-custom/main/run.sh | bash -s odoo18-project 10036 5432